KrumaKruma/MinimaHopping/docs/GETTING_STARTED/parameters.rst

-    _n_accepted, 0, Private counting variable for number of accepted minima _n_rejected, 0, Private counting variable for number of rejected minima _n_same, 0, Private counting variable for number of unsuccessful escape attempts. maxNumberOfMinima, 0, Maximal number of minima that will be stored in database.
+    _n_accepted, 0, Private counting variable for number of accepted minima _n_rejected, 0, Private counting variable for number of rejected minima _n_same, 0, Private counting variable for number of unsuccessful escape attempts. maxNumberOfMinima, 0, "Maximal number of minima that will be stored in database.
 Only the maxNumberOfMinima lowest energy structures will be stored.
 If a structure is higher in energy than the maxNumberOfMinima it will considered as a new structure.
-If the number is 0 or negative, it will be considered as infinite.
+If the number is 0 or negative, it will be considered as infinite."